 Treat each chord like a separate event: In this jam there are two full measures on each chord and the chords move slowly.
 So there is lots of time on each chord to play over them independently.
+Check out the arpeggio lesson on page 88 for an in depth study on playing arpeggios over each chord in this progression.
 Try some of these over each chord: